BVSanthosh/Solitaire-Solver/README.md

 1. Make sure you have Python installed on your system.
 You can download Python from the official website: [python.org](https://www.python.org/downloads/).

-2. Clone or download the Solitaire-Solver project from the GitHub repository: [github.com/BVSanthosh/Solitaire-Solver](https://github.com/BVSanthosh/Solitaire-Solver).
+2. Clone or download the Solitaire-Solver project from this GitHub repository.

 3. Open a terminal or command prompt and navigate to the project directory.